3234374354/class-verge-rev/UPDATELOG.md

 ### Features

-- update clash meta core to mihomo 1.17.0
+- update classes meta core to mihomo 1.17.0
-- support both clash meta stable release and prerelease-alpha release
+- support both classes meta stable release and prerelease-alpha release
-- fixed the problem of not being able to set the system proxy when there is a dial-up link on windows system [#833](https://github.com/zzzgydi/clash-verge/issues/833)
+- fixed the problem of not being able to set the system proxy when there is a dial-up link on windows system [#833](https://github.com/zzzgydi/classes-verge/issues/833)
-- support new clash field
+- support new classes field
 - support random mixed port
 - add windows x86 and linux armv7 support
 - support disable tray click event